 - provides for payment of the insolvency resolution process costs in a manner specified by the board as priority over the repayment of other debts of the corporate debtor;

-- provides for the repayment of the debts of operational creditors, which shall not be less than the amount to be paid to the operational creditors in the event of a liquidation of the corporate debtor and shall be paid within 30 days from sanction of the plan;
+- provides for the repayment of the debts of operational creditors, which shall not be less than the amount to be paid to the operational creditors in the event of a liquidation of the corporate debtor and shall be paid within 30 days of sanction of the plan;

 - provides for dissenting financial creditors to be paid ahead of creditors voting in favour of the plan but on liquidation value;